H.R.1309 - Workplace Violence Prevention for Health Care and Social Service Workers Act116th Congress (2019-2020) |

 (11) PATIENT-SPECIFIC RISK FACTORS.—The term “patient-specific risk factors” means factors specific to a patient that may increase the likelihood or severity of a workplace violence incident, including—

-(A) a patient’s psychiatric condition, treatment and medication status, history of violence, and use of drugs or alcohol; and
+(A) a patient’s treatment and medication status, and history of violence and use of drugs or alcohol; and

-(B) any conditions or disease processes of the patient that may cause the patient to experience confusion or disorientation, to be non-responsive to instruction, or to behave unpredictably.
+(B) any conditions or disease processes of the patient that may cause the patient to experience confusion or disorientation, be non-responsive to instruction, behave unpredictably, or engage in disruptive, threatening, or violent behavior.

 (12) SECRETARY.—The term “Secretary” means the Secretary of Labor.